-The numb sensation in your breast might be the result of the compression of small nerve fibers in the chest wall or the tissue of the breast.
+The numb sensation in your breast might be the result of the compression of small nerve fibers in the chest wall or breast tissue.

-One way this could happen is by wearing a bra that doesn’t fit properly.
 This type of nerve compression can also cause a tingling sensation.

+One possible culprit is wearing a bra that doesn’t fit properly.

 - abnormal levels of minerals such as calcium, potassium, or sodium

-- vitamin deficiency such as a lack of vitamin B12
+- vitamin deficiency, such as a lack of vitamin B12

 - nerve damage from alcohol, tobacco, or lead

-- seafood toxins
+- toxins in seafood

-- congenital conditions that impact nerves
+- congenital conditions that affect the nerves

-- breast cancer treatment, such as radiation therapy, chemotherapy, targeted therapy and hormone therapy
+- breast cancer treatment, such as radiation therapy, chemotherapy, targeted therapy, and hormone therapy

-On the other hand, you might not be able to easily pinpoint the cause which might be as simple as compression caused by an ill-fitting bra.
+On the other hand, you might not be able to easily pinpoint the cause, which might be as simple as compression caused by an ill-fitting bra.